Lawler-Research-Group/Lawler-Research-Group.github.io/_posts/2022-08-15-Quantum_channel.md

 The flow of quantum information is quantifiable by how much entanglement passes from the initial state to the final state. _Quantum Coherent information_ is a quantitative measurement of this transfer.
 To understand it better, lets bring in a third qubit belonging to Carla.
 Let's suppose Alice and Carla entangle their qubits together and create a Bell Pair like that of eq. \eqref{entangled state}.
 Bob's qubit is initially in a $$\ket{0}$$ (spin-up) state with $$100\%$$ probability.
 We now define a quantum channel from Alice to Bob where we aim to pass the entanglement.
 A popular quantum channel that is well known to preserve entanglement is done using a SWAP gate.
 The SWAP gate will do just as it says; swap the values of Alice's and Bob's qubits and with it the information associated.
 Figure 4 shows this quantum information channel, outlining the SWAP of entanglement from Alice's qubit to Bob's.

-{% include figure.html path="assets/img/info_channel/quantum_circuit.png" class="img-fluid rounded z-depth-1" width="500" align="center"%}
+{% include figure.liquid path="assets/img/info_channel/quantum_circuit.png" class="img-fluid rounded z-depth-1" width="500" align="center"%}
 _Fig 4: Alice and Carla initially have an entangled bell pair.
 After the SWAP gate is carried out Carla and Bob are now entangled and Alice is in the $$\ket{0}$$ state._
 {:.figcaption}